-The School brings together a number of units including the Institute of Human Sciences (IHS) and the academic side of the Pitt Rivers Museum which houses one of the world's great ethnographic collections.
-The Institute of Social and Cultural Anthropology (ISCA) is a leading centre for anthropological teaching and research in the UK and the world.
+The School brings together a number of institutes including the Institute of Human Sciences (IHS), home to our undergraduate programme.
+The Institute of Social and Cultural Anthropology (ISCA) is a leading centre for anthropological teaching and research in the UK and the world which has close links with the Pitt Rivers Museum which houses one of the world's great ethnographic collections.
 The Centre on Migration, Policy and Society (COMPAS) provides a strategic, integrated research approach to understanding contemporary and future migration dynamics in the UK and EU.
 The Institute of Cognitive and Evolutionary Anthropology (ICEA) investigates the evolution of human behaviour drawing on a diverse range of approaches, including biology, primatology, paleoanthropology, cultural evolution, and psychology.
 The Institute for Science, Innovation and Society (InSIS) researches and informs the key processes of social and technological innovation that are critical to business, governments and civil society in the 21st century and beyond.
 ICEA includes the Centre for Anthropology and Mind (CAM).

 The School is renowned for its contributions to anthropological theory, its commitment to long-term ethnographic fieldwork, and its association with the Pitt Rivers Museum and the anthropology of visual and material culture.
 It has also become known as a centre for medical and ecological anthropology, migration studies, evolutionary anthropology, cognition and culture and science and technology studies.